C

 A Cocker Spaniel has a regal appearance with its thick fur and long, fluffy ears, but its beauty takes a lot of grooming.

 With moderate shedding, this dog breed has to be cared for properly to keep its regal appearance.
-Their thick fur needs regular grooming, showing off the beautiful colors of its red, brown, light cream, or black coat.
+Their thick fur needs regular grooming, showing off the beautiful colors of their red, brown, light cream, or black coat.
 The grooming of this dog breed is labor-intensive and quite costly, which is why most owners outsource this task to a professional.
 The trimming, bathing, and brushing of this dog should happen every six to eight weeks, bringing up the amount of money you’ll have to spend on the right professional.
 Even with this care, brushing the coat at home each day is necessary to stave off matting.
 If you aren’t ready for the many grooming needs of this dog breed, you may want to look elsewhere.

 To make the dog more comfortable with grooming, you should start the process relatively early.
 With this exposure, it’ll stand confidently and calmly among all of the clipping, brushing, cleaning, and other processes associated with its coat.